pdjr-signalk-plugins/pgn130316/README.md

    'setTemperature' key.

-4. PGN 130316 ```Temperature Source``` data is saved to Signal K as part of the meta data associated with a generated node path.
+4. PGN 130316 ```Temperature Source``` data is saved to Signal K as meta data property 'source'.

-5. PGN 130316 ```Instance``` data is saved to Signal K as meta data associated with a generated node path.
+5. PGN 130316 ```Instance``` data is saved to Signal K as meta data property 'instance'.

-6. Unit and description properties are added to Signal K as meta data associated with a generated node path.
+6. Meta data properties 'unit' and 'description' are saved to Signal K.

 ## Plugin configuration